+Notably, the overall analysis in the paper is carried based on a framework that reflects functional properties of an idealized vision system, in terms of covariance under geometric image transformations, and using mathematical analysis as the main tool.
+Thereby, the analysis in the paper is performed without any extensive numerical simulations of explicit neuron models, which would otherwise have to contain many parameters, some of which commonly are unobservable and would have to be estimated indirectly from data.

-Concerning possible limitations in the hypothetical reasoning stages used for for possible logical inference and for formulating the explicit biological hypotheses above, based on explicitly stated assumptions regarding whether the biological receptive fields could be reasonably well modelled by affine Gaussian derivative based receptive fields, to be able to draw possible further conclusions, the possible validity of those hypothetical logical reasoning stages could, however, break down, if there would be other external factors, no covered by the theoretical model, that could also strongly influence the orientation selectivity of the receptive fields.
-The possible applicability of the hypothetical logical reasoning stages above, does, thus, ultimately depend on possible agreement between the model and biological data, and can only be taken further by performing more detailed actual model fitting (not performed here, because of lack of access to the data by Nauhaus {\em et al.\/} (\citeyear{NauBenCarRin09-Neuron}) as well as lack of access to data with receptive field recordings over a sufficiently large population of visual neurons in the primary visual cortex) and/or performing complementary neurophysiological experiments, to ultimately judge if the theoretically based predictions, stated more explicitly in Section~\ref{sec-biol-hypo}, would hold for actual biological neurons.
+Concerning possible limitations in the hypothetical reasoning stages used for possible logical inference and for formulating the explicit biological hypotheses above, the logical reasoning based on connections between the eccentricity and the degree of elongation of the receptive fields depend on explicitly stated assumptions regarding whether the biological receptive fields could be reasonably well modelled by affine Gaussian derivative based receptive fields.
+To be able to draw possible further conclusions, the possible validity of those hypothetical logical reasoning stages could, however, break down, if there would be other external factors, not covered by the theoretical model, that could also strongly influence the orientation selectivity of the receptive fields.
+The possible applicability of the hypothetical logical reasoning stages above thus, ultimately, depends on the possible agreement between the model and biological data, and can only be taken further by performing complementary neurophysiological experiments, to ultimately judge if the theoretically based predictions, stated in Section~\ref{sec-biol-hypo}, would be applicable to actual biological neurons.

-In addition, we have also with the presented treatment demonstrated how the generalized Gaussian derivative model for visual receptive fields lends itself to closed form theoretical analysis, that can lead to well-defined predictions between the orientation selectivity and the anisotropy or elongation of receptive fields in the primary visual cortex, and in this way qualitatively very reasonable predictions regarding phenomena in biological vision.

-We have specifically used these results to express possible indirect support for a biological hypothesis concerning a possible expansion of receptive field shapes in the primary visual cortex over the degrees of freedom in natural geometric image transformations, regarding an expansion over the spatial eccentricity (the inverse of the scale parameter ratio $\kappa$) of the receptive fields.
-Based on these results, we specifically propose to also include such an expansion over eccentricity in models of the pinwheel structure of the receptive fields in the visual cortex.
-More generally, to ultimately judge if these theoretically based predictions would hold in the primary visual cortex of higher mammals, we have formulated a set of explicit hypotheses and quantitative measurements in Sections~\ref{sec-biol-hypo} and~\ref{sec-quant-meas}, that could serve as a guide to future neurophysiological experiments.